The Broadmoor Remains Forbes' Longest-Running Five-Star Hotel In The World

 COLORADO SPRINGS, Colo.
 (CBS4) – The Broadmoor in Colorado Springs was named a Forbes Five-Star hotel in 2021.
 The resort has maintained the rating for 61 consecutive years, making it Forbes’ longest-running Five-Star hotel in the world.

 Entrepreneur Spencer Penrose founded The Broadmoor in 1918.
-The 5,000 acre property is now owned by billionaire Phil Anschutz.RELATED: Denver Allocates $24 Million To Help With Housing & Shelter Needs
+The 5,000 acre property is now owned by billionaire Phil Anschutz.RELATED: Nearly 300,000 Coloradans Can Expect Long-Awaited Pandemic Unemployment Assistance Payments Saturday

 The resort offers many activities, including pickleball, golf, tennis, paddle boating and bowling.
-In addition, guests can choose from a selection of 20 restaurants, cafés and lounges, including the Penrose Room, which also received a Forbes Five-Star award.RELATED: State Lawmakers Consider 'Fines & Fees' To Generate Additional Revenue
+In addition, guests can choose from a selection of 20 restaurants, cafés and lounges, including the Penrose Room, which also received a Forbes Five-Star award.RELATED: Video: Deer Hunker Down To Ride Out Snowstorm Near Colorado Springs

 The Broadmoor is Colorado’s only triple Forbes Five-Star award-winning property.
-This means the resort earned the highest mark for lodging, dining and spa services.MORE: Colorado Tax Experts Warn Of Changes To Consider When Filing 2020 Taxes
+This means the resort earned the highest mark for lodging, dining and spa services.MORE: Denver Weather: Snow Ends But Cold Remains As Coloradans Brush Off Fluffy Snow

 Forbes Travel Guide has more information about amenities at The Broadmoor at this link.
 For a list of Five-Star award winners, click here.